 This new medicine will be unambiguously good for our vitality, since it will extend our lives precisely because it keeps us young and healthy, thereby forestalling the diseases and debilities of aging.
 For the most part, twentieth century medicine drastically reduced causes of mortality early in life.
 This had the effect of significantly increasing the average lifespan.
 However, since people were living longer, we saw an increase in many, previously uncommon forms of late-life mortality.

 As a result, in the past several decades’ medical science began focusing on the treatment and prevention of geriatric illnesses.
 While this doesn’t raise the average lifespan quite as much as preventing fetal mortality, it leads to generally healthier older people.
 This ties into a concept we usually call Longevity Takeoff or Escape Velocity.
 The notion that the lifespan keeps increasing a little bit here and there, until eventually you have people being born who will not die of old age because we’re improving things throughout their life, extending that life, until you get a generation who never quite dies and lives long enough to enjoy something regenerative.
-A lot of us feel we may have already hit that point, and that there are people alive today who will live to see an end to aging, or at least vastly extended lifespans of centuries or millennia.
+A lot of us feel we may have already hit that point, and that there are people alive today who will live to see an end to aging and living forever, or at least vastly extended lifespans of centuries or millennia.

 So I mentioned various strategies for studying and fighting biological aging, again SENS, and we already covered one, cancer, or OncoSENS.
 But what are the others?
 The next we’ll hit, amusingly, is addressing issues with symbiotic bacteria-like organisms living in the cells of our own bodies, mitochondria.
 We tend to think of bacteria as nasty invasive diseases, and often they are, but not in this case.
 Mitochondria are like a disease we all catch from our mothers.
 It originated as an entirely separate organism, with its own DNA, or mtDNA, which is separate from the DNA of the rest of the cell.
 Some distant ancestor of most complex life absorbed them somewhere way back in the early days of evolution.
 They are the powerhouses of our cellular metabolism and we couldn’t survive without them.